-Mr. McFadden is a lawyer whose practice focused on the energy, infrastructure, financial services and aerospace industries.
-He was formerly a Partner and Counsel at Gowling WLG, and a former member of the firm's Board of Trustees and Executive Committee.
-Mr. McFadden currently serves as Chair of the Board of Directors of 407 International Inc. and PCI Geomatics Inc. He also serves on the Board of Directors of Cricket Energy Holdings Inc. He is a Chair of the Electricity Transformation Network of Ontario of the Independent Electricity System Operator and serves on the Advisory Board of the MaRS Energy Board and on the Council for Clean & Reliable Electricity.
+Mr. McFadden is a former Partner and Counsel at Gowling WLG where his practice focused on the energy, infrastructure and financial services industries.
+He is a former member of Gowling's Board of Trustees and Executive Committee.
+Mr. McFadden currently serves as Chair of the Board of Directors of 407 International Inc., Makwa's Development Corp. and PCI Geomatics Inc. He is the Chair of the Electricity Transformation Network of Ontario of the Independent Electricity System Operator and serves on the Advisory Board of the MaRS Energy Board and on the Council for Clean & Reliable Electricity.
 Mr. McFadden was named the Energy Leader of the Year by the Ontario Energy Association in 2013.
-In the past, Mr. McFadden served as the Chair of the Board of Directors of the Ontario Energy Association.
-Mr. McFadden has also served as co-chair of the Electricity Transition Committee of the Ontario Government, and served on the Ontario Government's Electricity Distribution Sector Review Panel and the Ontario Government's Electricity Conservation and Supply Task Force.
+In the past, Mr. McFadden served as the Chair of the Board of Directors of the Ontario Government, and served on the Ontario Government's Electricity Transition Committee of the Ontario Government, and served on the Ontario Government's Electricity Distribution Sector Review Panel and the Ontario Government's Electricity Conservation and Supply Task Force.
 Mr. McFadden has been active in the higher education sector.
-He served as Chair of the Ontario Centres of Excellence from 2004-2010 and currently is vice-chair of York University's Board of Governors.
+He served as Chair of the Ontario Centres of Excellence from 2004-2010 and as a member of the Board of Governors of York University from 2013 to 2020.
 He also serves on the Board of Directors of the Yonge Street Mission.
 Mr. McFadden holds a Bachelor of Laws at Osgoode Hall Law School and a Bachelor of Arts at the University of Toronto, and is a member of the Law Society of Ontario.
+Mr. McFadden received an Honorary Doctor of Laws from York University in 2012.